Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 ## TypeScript Typings

-At this moment you've likely noticed a message in the console saying that `angular2/angular2` is not found.
+At this moment you've likely noticed a message in the console saying that `angular2/core` and `angular2/bootstrap` are not found.

-It happened because the TypeScript compiler is configured in the package with diagnostics messages turned on by default and the TypeScript compiler doesn't know anything about the location of the `angular2/angular2` module.
+It happened because the TypeScript compiler is configured in the package with diagnostics messages turned on by default and the TypeScript compiler doesn't know anything about the location of the `angular2/core` and `angular2/bootstrap` modules.
 To fix this, you will need to make use of TypeScript declaration files, which is a TypeScript way to inform the compiler about third-party API modules.

 After the first run, you will find the `angular2-meteor.d.ts` file in the new folder called "typings".